RakhithJK/hackerschoice-kb-wiki/LSDR.md

 <code>Registered 145 out of 175 device decoding protocols [ 1-4 8 11-12 15-17 19-21 23 25-26 29-36 38-60 63 67-71 73-100 102-105 108-116 119 121 124-128 130-149 151-161 163-168 170-175 ]</code>

 and which might make it very interesting to scan other frequency ranges for such data as well.

+<h2>0x09 Advanced Recon</h2>

+When running <code>gqrx</code>, it becomes pretty clear that it can only show you a small portion of the radio spectrum, which is perfectly good if you know what you are looking for in a sort of "live" setup.
+However, if we want to observe a broader area and at the same time cover a greater time period, then we can use the very handy [rtl_power](http://kmkeen.com/rtl-power/) utility.
+I recommend to write different scripts for different purposes, e.g.

+<code>RTLPOWER_AIRBAND.sh: rtl_power -f 118M:137M:8k -g 50 -i 10 -e 1h airband.csv</code>

+which will monitor the whole [airband](https://en.wikipedia.org/wiki/Airband) spectrum and save the data every 10 seconds in a CSV file over a period of one hour.
+To visualize that data, the [heatmap.py](https://github.com/keenerd/rtl-sdr-misc/blob/master/heatmap/heatmap.py) utility comes into play which we can use in a script like

+<code>BUILDMAP.sh: python3 heatmap.py $1.csv $1.png ; display $1.png</code>

+to generate a very nice image together w/ a nice scale to identify where transmissions take place.

+In the airband case, you will see active radio transmissions by the pilots as bright dots, and this might greatly help you in spotting the active frequencies in your area, which you can then survey live and listen in using [NFM](https://en.wikipedia.org/wiki/Frequency_modulation#narrowband_FM) modulation.

+In the case of POCSAG, the fact that the transmits occur periodically creates nice dashed lines which are - depending on the signal strength - also very easy to spot in the resulting image.

 <h2>0x0A Epilogue</h2>